codenart/codenart.github.io/_posts/2-css/2017-08-24-css-2-selectors-priorities.md

 </p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-You may notice that the id selectors begin with a hash `#`.
-It looks the same as how we use id to create
+You may notice that each of the `id selectors` begin with a hash `#`.
+It looks the same as how we use `id` to create
 [internal links](https://codenart.github.io/html/2017/07/27/html-2-images-links.html#id "ext").

 ## Class selectors

 `Basic selectors` are useful for styling common stuff.
 `Id selectors` are great for styling unique stuff.
-And there are `Class selectors` which are excellent for styling mixed stuff. :D
+And there are `class selectors` which are excellent for styling mixed stuff. :D

-To use Class selectors, we need to specify class names for HTML elements using [class attribute](https://www.w3schools.com/tags/att_class.asp "ext") and use the class names as Selectors.
+To use `class selectors`, we need to specify class names for HTML elements using [class attribute](https://www.w3schools.com/tags/att_class.asp "ext") and use the class names as selectors.
+Note that every `class selector` begin with a dot `.`

 `HTML code:`
 <script src="https://gist.github.com/codenart/33357d72dafcc0955c2f31cf596610e6.js">